Rotation Invariant Quantization for Model Compression: Rotation-invariant Mixed-Precision Quantization

 where the rotation $\rtheta_\ell$ occurs on $\R^2$, rotating about $(n_\ell -2)$-dimensional subspace.
 Further, note that the dimension $n_\ell$ is dictated only by the given $\rvw_\ell$.
 Apparently, since each layer $\ell$ resides at a different dimension $n_\ell$, it is impossible to consider the convex combination of the layers' distribution directly, as done for the vector case, e.g., as considered in \citet[Ch.
 5]{polyanskiy2014lecture}.
-Nevertheless, since the rotation of $\rtheta_\ell$ is done on $\R^2$ in each layer $\ell$, which is described by the rotation matrix $\rmR_{\rtheta_\ell}$ in \cref{eq: rotation u}, it is still beneficial to consider a convex combination of $\rtheta_\ell$ distributions over the layers, to allow a similar treatment to \citet[Ch.
+Nevertheless, since the rotation of $\rtheta_\ell$ is done on $\R^2$ in each layer $\ell$, it is still beneficial to consider a convex combination of $\rtheta_\ell$ distributions over the layers, to allow a similar treatment to \citet[Ch.
 5]{polyanskiy2014lecture}, as follows.